 Stanley K. Smith, Ph.D.

-Dr. Smith has published widely in scholarly journals, books, monographs, research reports, and technical publications and has been the principal investigator on research contracts generating more than $8 million for the University of Florida.
-He has served on numerous professional boards and committees, including the Board of Trustees of the Population Reference Bureau; two panels reviewing census methods and procedures for the National Academy of Sciences; two panels reviewing grant proposals for the National Institutes of Health; an advisory committee for the U.S. Census Bureau; and the Committee on Applied Demography for the Population Association of America.
-He served as president and newsletter editor for the Southern Demographic Association and is Florida’s representative to the federal-state cooperative programs for population estimates and projections.
-He appears regularly as a presenter, panelist, chair, and discussant at national professional meetings and is a frequent reviewer of books and articles for scholarly journals.
-He has been a demographic consultant and expert witness on many occasions and speaks on population trends in Florida to business, civic, government, and professional groups throughout the state.
+Dr. Smith has published widely in scholarly journals, books, monographs, research reports, and technical publications and has been the principal investigator on research contracts generating more than $9 million.
+He has served on numerous professional boards and committees, including the Board of Trustees of the Population Reference Bureau; panels reviewing census methods and procedures for the National Academy of Sciences; panels reviewing grant proposals for the National Institutes of Health; an advisory committee for the U.S. Census Bureau; and the Committee on Applied Demography for the Population Association of America.
+He served as president of the Southern Demographic Association in 1989-90 and as Florida’s representative to the federal-state cooperative programs for population estimates and projections from 1976 to 2014.
+He has presented papers and served as a panelist, chair, or discussant at many professional meetings and has reviewed books, chapters, and articles for publishers and scholarly journals.
+He has been a demographic consultant and expert witness on many occasions and speaks on population trends in Florida to business, civic, governmental, and professional groups throughout the state.